-The USDA has recommended eating 6-8 ounces of grains each day (for the average healthy adult) and to "Make Half Your Grains Whole."
+The USDA recommends that healthy adults eat 6-8 ounces of grains each day, and to "Make Half Your Grains Whole."
 At Great Harvest, we agree.
 We also believe that eating healthy should taste great and that the best taste comes from the freshest ingredients.
 That's why we fresh grind our flour every day.
 You will taste the difference in breads made with the freshest, most flavorful ingredients and you'll benefit from superior whole grain nutrition.

 The Skinny on our Fresh Ground Whole Wheat Flour

 Each and every local Great Harvest bakery mills their flour daily to keep it whole and maintain all the protein, fiber, vitamins, minerals, and phytochemicals the wheat kernel naturally provides.
 Federal Dietary Guidelines recommend that most healthy adults consume 6-8 one ounce equivalents of grains every day.
 When you make at least half of them whole grains, you start to see important benefits — including a decreased risk of some of the biggest killers in America, such as: